Technology & Solutions

 Key operating parameters

 Fouling is the dominant operating variable.
 Organic matter, oils, and biologically active feed water accelerate fouling and reduce flux over time.
-A well-matched coagulation or pre-screening step upstream can extend membrane life from 3–4 years to 7–10 years and reduce chemical cleaning frequency significantly.
+A well-matched coagulation or pre-screening step upstream can extend membrane life from 3 to 4 years to 7 to 10 years and reduce chemical cleaning frequency significantly.

 Microfiltration is not a standalone technology for most industrial applications.
 It is typically positioned as pretreatment before downstream RO or NF, or as a primary treatment step where dissolved solids removal is not required.